JagannathPrusty/Automatoc-catagorization-/README.md

 # Automatoc-catagorization-
-Automatoc catagorization of software requirements into quality attributes
+Automatic catagorization of software requirements into quality attributes